strongdm/accessbot/docs/CONFIGURE_ACCESSBOT.md

 # Configure AccessBot

-There are multiple variables you could use for configuring AccessBot.
+There are a number of variables you can use for configuring AccessBot.

 ## Required configuration
 * **SLACK_TOKEN**.
 Slack Bot User OAuth Token
 * **SDM_ADMINS**.
-List of Slack admins, although it's not required, this users are usually SDM admins too
+List of Slack admins.
+Although it's not required, these users are often SDM admins, too
 * **SDM_API_ACCESS_KEY**.
 SDM API Access Key
 * **SDM_API_SECRET_KEY**.
 SDM API Access Key Secret